MohammedSB/HyMNet/README.md

 prediction = torch.nn.Sigmoid()(prediction_logit)
 ```

-If you want to use the function based implementation of the model (along with all the utilites in this repository), see reference code in `Utils.ipynb`, `Blacksmith.ipynb`, and `FusionModels`.
+If you want to use the function based implementation of the model (along with all the utilites in this repository), see reference code in `Utils.ipynb`, `Blacksmith.ipynb`, and `FusionModels.ipynb`.

 ## Pretrained HyMNet weights
 To download the pretrained weights for HyMNet, click on the button below.